dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-capabilities.md

 ### Workflow replay

-Dapr workflows maintain their execution state by using a technique known as [event sourcing](https://learn.microsoft.com/azure/architecture/patterns/event-sourcing).
+Dapr Workflows maintain their execution state by using a technique known as [event sourcing](https://learn.microsoft.com/azure/architecture/patterns/event-sourcing).
 Instead of directly storing the current state of a workflow as a snapshot, the workflow engine manages an append-only log of history events that describe the various steps that a workflow has taken.
 When using the workflow authoring SDK, the storing of these history events happens automatically whenever the workflow "awaits" for the result of a scheduled task.

 {{% alert title="Note" color="primary" %}}
 For more information on how workflow state is managed, see the [workflow architecture guide]({{< ref workflow-architecture.md >}}).